Is a Montessori School Right for Your Child?

 Montessori schools have grown in popularity.
 What began as schools focused on pre-school and kindergarten have evolved into elementary, middle, and even high schools.
 Is the increase in availability a good thing?
 Is a Montessori school right for every child?

-Montessori schools are based on the teachings of Dr. Mary Montessori, a woman who extensively studied child and adolescent development.
+Montessori schools are based on the teachings of Dr. Maria Montessori, a woman who extensively studied child and adolescent development.
 Their goal is to create a classroom that fosters individual learning and development.
 Through mixed age classrooms, interactive lessons, and an emphasis on discovering the solution on your own, Montessori schools encourage kids to learn at their own pace and develop a true love for learning.

 Most young children benefit from the Montessori practices.
 In pre-school and kindergarten, the open-ended lesson plans allow children to choose what they want to learn on a given day and explore their personal interests.
 For example, the teacher may set up a coloring station where kids can learn about mixing colors, a knot station where kids can learn how to tie shoe laces, and a table station where kids can learn to set the table or pour water.
 Your child gets to choose which activity to do for the day.
 This promotes individual growth and independence and gets children excited about school and learning.